rexfernandezluciano/dope-coin/replit.md

 ## Overview
 This is a decentralized social cryptocurrency platform built on the Stellar blockchain.
 The application features a full-stack TypeScript architecture with React frontend and Express backend, designed to be fast, efficient, and user-friendly.

-## Recent Changes (September 22, 2025)
+## Recent Changes (September 27, 2025)
 - ✅ Successfully imported GitHub project into Replit environment
-- ✅ Installed missing dependencies (tsx)
+- ✅ Resolved missing tsx dependency issue (was already installed but needed proper module resolution)
 - ✅ Configured development workflow on port 5000 with webview output
 - ✅ Verified Stellar blockchain integration is working (accounts funded via friendbot)
+- ✅ Confirmed Vite development server configuration with `allowedHosts: true` for Replit proxy compatibility
-- ✅ Configured deployment settings for autoscale deployment
+- ✅ Configured deployment settings for autoscale deployment with proper build and start commands
-- ✅ Application is running successfully and responding on port 5000
+- ✅ Application is running successfully and accessible via Replit webview on port 5000

 ## Project Architecture